Kanna (Taylor) Rook left Truman with more than a degree.

 “Within our first week as house parents, we welcomed a new member to the JP family.
 One of the students graduated last year, so we had an opening for another student who moved in during the beginning of school,” Jeremy said.
 “We had a bonfire and basketball ritual, which was a great first experience for all of us.”

 The Mapps balance their responsibilities at Joe’s Place between separate full-time jobs.
-Jeremy teaches sixth grade math at Maplewood Richmond Heights Elementary School, while Rachel is a community support specialist at Bridges Community Support Service and a career development instructor at the International Institute of St. Louis.
+Jeremy teaches sixth grade math at Maplewood Richmond Heights Elementary School, while Rachel, who earned a master’s degree from Maryville University in 2012, is a community support specialist at Bridges Community Support Service and a career development instructor at the International Institute of St. Louis.
 They also help the community in other ways, including assisting local shelters during the holidays.

 “We enjoy giving back to the community because that’s what people are supposed to do,” Rachel said.